mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 - 256 tiles (5 or 17 colours)

-## 3 INTERNAL ROM
+## 3 INTERNAL MEDIA
-Contains the editors.
+Contains the editors, Sounds etc...
 It also stores two 256 character fonts:
 - 4x6 font for text and music editors.
-- 8x8 font for in-game text printable only in the window plane.
+- 8x8 font for in-game text.

 ## 4 PPU